Bristol & South Bristol

 In 1788, settlers from Bristol County, Connecticut, inhabited land west of Canandaigua Lake and named the area Bristol.
-These early residents and their descendants established grist mills and lumber mills, they raised sheep and made candles from the tallow, they grew hops for beer, and they built a lot of churches.
+These early residents and their descendants established grist mills and lumber mills, raised sheep, and made candles from the tallow, grew hops for beer, and they built a lot of churches.

-Today, Bristol’s rural and pristine environment, shaped by forested hills that explode in autumnal color and winding country roads that lead you through breathtaking vistas, is a great place to embrace nature in all its splendor.
-No wonder so many artists and outdoor enthusiasts have made Bristol home.
+Today, Bristol’s rural and pristine environment, shaped by forested hills that explode in autumnal color and winding country roads that lead through breathtaking vistas, is a beautiful place to embrace nature in all its splendor.
+Inspired by the year-round beauty, many artists and outdoor enthusiasts have made Bristol home.

-History thrives in Bristol, whether it be in its Revolutionary War-era cemeteries, its popular archaeological dig sites, its active historical society and its large genealogy library, the legacy of late Bristol Town Historian Helen Fox.
+History thrives in Bristol, in its Revolutionary War-era cemeteries, popular archaeological dig sites, active historical society and large genealogy library, the legacy of late Bristol Town Historian Helen Fox.

 An interesting natural feature of the town is Burning Springs, which are underground gas springs that bubble up to the water's surface and can be ignited into a wondrous tree of fire.
 In 1669, the French explorer Robert de la Salle was one of the first Europeans to witness the Burning Springs aflame.